 As always, you’re the tastiest sweetest juiciest watermelon I ever had.
 In fact after I finish this post I’m going to eat more of you!

 Who doesn’t like a good meatball sub?
 It’s quick, it’s hearty, it’s sloppy, you get to eat it with your fingers.
 It’s meat, cheese and tomato sauce – how can you go wrong?
-But with this one we’re going to mix it up a little bit and add some kale.
-I’m kale obsessed right now, I have kale on my brain all the time.
-All my recipes I want to make have kale involved somehow.
-We are planting 4 more kale plants so I have more kale in the Fall.
-Kale insanity, 2013.
+But with this one we’re going to mix it up a little bit and add some kale to get your greens in!
+Don’t be alarmed by the combination of kale and meat together in this sub – once everything is mixed together, it just works.
+My husband is a Midwest boy who loves his hearty dinners and this sub is A+ in his book!

 This meatball sub is based on my kale meatballs recipe which I first made last summer and fell in love with.
-These meatballs are great over spaghetti, yummy grilled as a finger food on a stick, but they are delicious on a sub roll!
+These turkey meatballs are great over spaghetti, yummy grilled as a finger food on a stick, but they are delicious on a sub roll!
+This kale turkey sandwich is one of our dinner favorites!

 The sugar snap peas were planted, they grew, we cheered, we picked them off the plant and they went straight into our mouths.
 Sugar snap peas, how are you so delicious?
 You’re crunchy.
 You’re slightly sweet.
 You can be eaten as a snack.
 You can be eaten for dinner.
 You can eaten in bed (why not).
 Sugar snap peas, you’re so perfect.
 Every single one of you.